-Changes to data can be viewed on a record-by-record basis or can be reported on.
-This enables you to 'police' who is changing your data.
-Additionally, you can use reporting to calculate how long a record has been in a particular state.
+Changes to data can be viewed on a record-by-record basis, from the Audit landing page, or via Reporting.
+With reporting, Audit enables you calculate how long a record has been in a particular state.
 For example, you might want to know the average length of time Cases on your database are 'Open' before being moved to a 'Closed' status, or how much time elapses between a Lead being created and qualified in/out.
+Find more information on how to create such reports here.

 The Audit module is a licensed extension to Workbooks.
 Your account must be licensed for Audit before any Audit data will be collected.
 Audit data will stop being collected if the Audit module is disabled.
 In order for Users to see Audit data they must have the Audit licence allocated to them and have at least one of the following Capabilities: